bjarrell15/verdant-changeDetection/README.md

 # verdant-changeDetection
+Code for SkyTruth's Project Verdant.

-This repository includes code to query planet API, code to perform basic change detection via spectral distancing, and post-processing code.
+This repository includes code to query the Planet API, code to perform basic change detection via spectral distancing, and post-processing code.